Snapshot

 This pathway can be used where • Project Orbis is a programme coordinated by the US Food and Drug Administration (FDA) to review and approve promising cancer treatments. • New marketing authorisation applications (MAAs) and new indication applications (variations) for oncology products are eligible for Project Orbis. • Selection of products to be included in Project Orbis is coordinated by the FDA, and initial queries received by participating regulatory health authorities are referred to the FDA. • Clinical criteria for FDA selection of applications for Project Orbis include high-impact and clinically significant applications.
 Project Orbis applications are generally expected to meet the criteria for FDA priority review.
 Qualifying criteria for FDA priority review include: the drug is intended to treat a serious condition, and if approved, would provide a significant improvement in safety or effectiveness. .

 Regional regulatory initiatives can help optimize the efficient use of an agency’s resources.
-The following countries participate in this initiative/pathway: Australia Brazil Canada Israel Japan Singapore Switzerland United Kingdom United States
+The following countries participate in this initiative/pathway: Australia Brazil Canada Israel Singapore Switzerland United Kingdom United States